Treefrog/Handbook/Manual/Exempted.md

 * Social Media Coordinator,

 ...and other administrative roles.
 The hours of work, rest periods and overtime policies apply to all of these frogs.

+### Exemptions Include

+- You can work up to 60 Hours a week without consideration for overtime pay.
+(Don't do it anyway).